Gusse500/GLFS-Norsk/CONTRIBUTING.md

 #### 3.1.1.8. `xincludes/`
 This directory contains XML files that are included by several XML files to save repeating text.
-Same idea as C header files, except these XML files also define the what text is to be included.
+Same idea as C header files, except these XML files also define what text is to be included.
 Update as needed.
 #### 3.1.1.9. `.gitattributes`
 This file is a standard git file that gives attributes to matching files.
 Rarely needs to get updated.